Threats to Native Wildlife

 Despite the absence of the mongoose; predation by free-roaming cats, dogs, feral pigs, and rats have a devastating effect on native seabirds.
 Native birds evolved without the presence of mammalian predators and thus have no developed defenses against them.
 Ground-nesting seabirds, such as the Newell’s Shearwater, form large breeding colonies.
 Each breeding pair excavate a ground burrow in which to lay their egg.
 Seabirds only lay one egg per year and it requires both parents to raise the chick to fledging.
 A single predator attack on a colony can have devastating effects on the breeding population because of this.

 These predators multiply at a faster rate than seabirds.
 A feral cat can breed as often as every three months before it is even a year old and average 3-5 kittens per litter.
 A seabird, such as a Newell’s Shearwater, does not reproduce until between the age of five and six, breeds only once a year, and lays one egg.
 These reproduction rates are inevitably problematic for our native birds.

 The other main issue for seabirds is light attraction.
 When seabirds leave their nests at night, they are guided by the light of the moon out to sea.
 Unfortunately, light from urbanization on Kaua’i results in fallout.
 Fallout is when birds are attracted to artificial lights by mistake which causes them to circle the lights confused and then fall to the ground.
 Once grounded these birds have difficulty taking flight on their own.
 This makes them susceptible to predators or being hit by vehicles.

-By eliminating stray light, you help reduce the number of young birds that get confused and fall to the ground, rather than flying out to the open ocean.
+By eliminating stray light, you help reduce the number of young birds that are disoriented and fall to the ground, rather than flying out to the open ocean.